gadgetmg/home/README.md

 Tools for working with Talos Linux, Kubernetes, etc, are managed by this project's [`flake.nix`](https://nixos.org/).
 With [direnv](https://direnv.net/), all tools are installed and ready to use when navigating to the folder in a terminal.

-A rudimentary shell script, `hack/dev-cluster.sh`, provisions a local development cluster with [kind](https://kind.sigs.k8s.io/).
+A rudimentary shell script, `hack/dev-cluster.sh`, provisions a local development cluster using a [`containerized version of Talos`](https://www.talos.dev/latest/talos-guides/install/local-platforms/docker/).

 > 💡 Note: To successfully deploy LINSTOR in the development cluster, the host Linux system must have the DRBD 9 kernel module installed.